loopbackio/loopback-next/docs/site/Behind-the-scene.md

 - [**Model**](Model.md): The definition of an object in respect to the datasource juggler.
-The `@loopback/repository` module provides special decorators for adding metadata to TypeScript/JavaScript classes to use them with the legacy implementation of DataSource Juggler.
+The `@loopback/repository` module provides special decorators for adding metadata to TypeScript/JavaScript classes to use them with DataSource Juggler.
 In addition, `@loopback/repository-json-schema` module uses the decorators' metadata to build a matching JSON Schema.

 - [**DataSources**](DataSources.md): A named configuration for a Connector instance that represents data in an external system.